 Hello

-Before I was old enough to have a say, my father and his brothers placed a conservation easement on our shared family land (pictured).
-That formative decision became the bedrock of my values, education, and career—teaching me firsthand how family choices cultivate enduring connections to place.
+Before I was old enough to appreciate the effort behind their action, my father and his brothers placed a conservation easement on the land that raised them, and three generations before them.
+That decision deeply shaped my own values, education, and work—showing me how family choices create engrained relationships to place.

-With an MS in Resource Management & Conservation, I’ve been part of organizations dedicated to access, and stewardship, including Teens to Trails, Maine GearShare, the Maine Island Trail Association, and several local land trusts.
-My path as an advocate, advisor, nonprofit leader, mentor, and outdoor educator has equipped me with broad perspective and practical expertise to help others create lasting legacies through collaborative planning, patient processes and a deep respect for the relationship between people and place.
+With an MS in Resource Management & Conservation, I’ve worked with organizations dedicated to access and stewardship, including Teens to Trails, Maine GearShare, the Maine Island Trail Association, and several local land trusts.
+My path as an advocate, advisor, nonprofit leader, mentor, and outdoor educator has given me practical tools to help others create lasting legacies through collaborative planning, patient processes, and a deep respect for the relationships they have to each other and their land.

-But personal experience is what most informs my work.
-I am part owner of a permanently protected island, a neighborhood meadow in a National Historic District and a multi-generation ski house.
-I’d love to help you explore creative and thoughtful options for your land to be your legacy.
+Personal experience informs my work the most.
+I am part‑owner of a permanently protected island, a neighborhood meadow in a National Historic District, and a multi‑generation ski house, and I’ve been both a member and manager of LLCs.
+I’ve seen how a thoughtful operating agreement can free families to enjoy their time together, instead of getting stuck in logistics.
+I’d love to help you explore creative, thoughtful options for how your land can carry your family’s legacy forward.

 Contact us